The Cost of Complexity: The Hidden Drag on Your Marketing Effectiveness

 Among the issues with a cumbersome solution like Adobe are the upfront planning, skillset, and preparation needed before development can even begin.
 Because it's not SaaS, there are a list of questions (and cost implications) companies need to consider when determining the configuration their use case will require.
 Remember, even if Adobe isn't being hosted in your data center, it's still an on-premise solution that's being hosted in another data center.
 Meaning, it requires an appropriate and carefully thought-out infrastructure to support it.

 Additionally, because solutions like Adobe couple content management and delivery together, companies generally need to rewrite all their legacy tools and applications they want to bring over so they're compatible with the underlying solution's language.
 Most enterprise companies also have customization needs that must be carefully scoped to ensure future software upgrades don't break what they've built.
-Companies are often surprised by just how time-consuming and resource-intensive the process is.
+Companies often underestimate the cost of complexity, surprised by just how time-consuming and resource-intensive the process is.

 Ready.
 Set.
 Launch.
 Upgrade?!

-Because of the long timelines (usually 18-24 months) required for launching an enterprise website on an unwieldly platform like Adobe, by the time a site is live, the version of software it was launched on is likely already out of date.
+Because of the long timelines (usually 18-24 months) required for launching an enterprise website on an unwieldy platform like Adobe, by the time a site is live, the version of the software the website was launched on is likely already out of date.

-At that time, companies must decide whether to upgrade to the latest version, or migrate the remainder of sites over on the same (now older) version.
+At that time, companies must decide whether to upgrade to the latest version or migrate the remainder of sites over on the same (now older) version.
 This conundrum usually results in companies getting stuck in perpetual upgrade cycles that make it nearly impossible to finish the project they started.
-It's a common trap that prevents brands from successfully migrating all their sites to the new platform.
+It's a common trap that further increases the cost of complexity and prevents brands from successfully migrating all their sites to the new platform.

 Mounting pressure to carry on